diegomarzo/diegomarzo.github.io/_drafts/2020-07-17-Jenkins-LightSail.md

 ---
 published: false
 ---
-In this post we are going to create a Jenkins machine, instead of starting from the very scratch, we are going to use the machine we created and hooked up with Wire Guard in this post [link to the post]
+In this post we are going to create a Jenkins machine, instead of starting from the very scratch, we are going to use the machine we created and hooked up with Wire Guard in this post [post](https://diegomarzo.github.io/VPN-VPC-WireGuard/)

 ![logo](/images/jk/jenkins-logo.png)
 *Jenkins, a helpful fella*